 In most situations, there is no claim for defamation.
 There may be, however, a claim under the Fair Credit Reporting Act.
 When Congress enacted the Fair Credit Reporting Act, it “preempted” (i.e., disallowed) common law claims for defamation in most situations and instead allowed affected employees and applicants to pursue claims under the FCRA.

 If a background check company ran a background report on you and included inaccurate information, you likely have rights to pursue under the Fair Credit Reporting Act.
-If this has happened to you, contact the background check attorneys at The Weiner Law Firm for a free consultation about your rights.
+If this has happened to you, contact the background check attorneys at The Weiner Law Firm for a consultation about your rights.